 0610G-01 PURPOSE

-Inspectors can use the Very Low Safety Significance Issue Resolution (VLSSIR) process to discontinue inspection of an issue involving an in which the resolution of the considerable staff effort and the issue would be of no greater than severity level (SL) IV, if .
+Inspectors can use the Very Low Safety Significance Issue Resolution (VLSSIR) process to discontinue inspection of an issue involving an open question that has ambiguity in the licensing basis, design basis, or applicability of regulatory requirements or licensee self-imposed standards in which the resolution of the issue would require considerable staff effort and the issue would be of no greater than severity level (SL) IV, if resolved.
 In these circumstances, the agency can choose not to expend further inspection effort to resolve the question.

 0610G-02 OBJECTIVES